MicrosoftDocs/bot-docs/articles/v4sdk/migration/javascript-v3-as-skill.md

 ## Convert the echo bot

-See [Skills/v3-skill-bot](https://aka.ms/v3-js-echo-skill) for an example of a v3 echo bot that has been converted to a basic skill. <!--TODO Create aka link once there's a target-->
+See [Skills/v3-skill-bot](https://aka.ms/v3-js-echo-skill) for an example of a v3 echo bot that has been converted to a basic skill.

 1. Create a simple JavaScript v3 bot project and import required modules.